Capricorn-alpha-seiji/Readany-modified-optimized/README.md

 - Removed feedback, help center, update prompts, update checks, record/filing text, and original developer-facing metadata from the Android UI.
 - Disabled the default non-AI update and feedback network paths.
 - Added build metadata display with timestamp support.
-- Kept local build dependencies isolated under `.local/` so the workspace can be cleaned by deleting that directory.

 ## Android APK